ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 # Visualize Command

-Several visualization can be obtained from the result files from both `train`, `predict` and `experiment` by using the `visualize` command.
+Several visualization can be obtained from the result files from both `train`, `predict` and `experiment` by using the `ludwig visualize` command.
 The command has several parameters, but not all the visualizations use all of them.
 Let's first present the parameters of the general script, and then, for each available visualization, we will discuss about the specific parameters needed and what visualization they produce.